shopware/shopware/src/Docs/getting_started_with_the_core_domain.md

 }
 ```

+The `DetailStruct` class also contains relations.
+Please keep in mind that it can have an significant
+performance impact if you use the `DetailStruct`.
+So if possible, use the `BasicStruct`

 ## Collection classes
-To simplify working with many records, the repository classes of the core do not return simple arrays with struct classes but a type aware collection class in which the elements reside.
+To simplify working with many records, the repository classes of the core do not return
+simple arrays with struct classes but a type aware collection class which contains the elements.
 These classes can be iterated to easily handle all records:
 ```php
 <?php